Water cremation: United Kingdom

 A public crematorium operated by Sandwell Metropolitan Borough Council at Rowley Regis, central England, was the first to receive planning permission to offer the process but in March 2017, the local water utility, Severn Trent Water, refused the council's application for a "trade effluent permit" because there was no water industry standard regulating the disposal of liquefied human remains into sewers.

+In July 2023, the BBC reported that “[w]ater cremation is set to be made available for the first time in the UK.”

 United States

-Alkaline hydrolysis as a method of final disposition of human remains is legal in 21 states as of 2022.
-Legislation is pending in New Jersey, New York, North Carolina, Ohio, Pennsylvania, and Virginia.
+Alkaline hydrolysis as a method of final disposition of human remains is legal in 24 states as of 2022.
+Legislation is pending in New Jersey, New York, Ohio, Pennsylvania, and Virginia.
 The process was legal in New Hampshire for several years but amid opposition by religious lobby groups it was banned in 2008 and a proposal to legalize it was rejected in 2013.

 Alkaline hydrolysis has been used for cadavers donated for research at the University of Florida since the mid-1990s and at the Mayo Clinic since 2005.
 UCLA uses the process to dispose of donor bodies.